mutualmobile/react-native-barricade/README.md

 **2. Enable Barricade**

  - You have to enable the Barricade View to add the barricade to the debug menu.
-You can do that in index.ts file.
+You can do that in root index.ts file.

 ```tsx